sh-pratap/titanic-predictor/README.md

 # Titanic Survival Predeictor
-A ML model to predict the survival rate of a passenger from the Titanic dataset.
+ML model to predict the survival rate of a passenger from the Titanic dataset.

 ## How to run
 Make sure you have `python` installed then make a virtual environment in the main directory by doing